PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-05 13:59:54
+Last updated: 2024-04-05 14:00:29
-Random Quote: I don't feel so good.
-It's like my testicals mixed poprocks and soda. - Ted Mosby
+Random Quote: That's the weird thing about the Internet.
+Ten people can feel like the whole world. - Rue Bennett